Meet the team!

 Joe Upham, Amskapi Pikuni/Dakota

-Joe is an Air Force veteran, powwow singer, and traditional prairie chicken dancer, and an outdoorsman who enjoys exploring around Montana, and spending time with his daughter Holly Rose.
+Joe is a rancher and Air Force veteran, powwow singer, and traditional prairie chicken dancer, and an outdoorsman who enjoys exploring around Montana, and spending time with his daughter Holly Rose.

 Naomi Billedeaux Q’lispe’/Amskapi Pikuni